Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-node-quickstart.md

 ---
-title: 'Início rápido: Enviar uma solicitação de pesquisa com o SDK do Pesquisa de Entidade do Bing para node. js'
+title: 'Quickstart: Send a search request with the SDK for Node.js - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Use este guia de início rápido para pesquisar entidades com o SDK do Pesquisa de Entidade do Bing para node. js
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Node.js
 services: cognitive-services
 author: aahill
 manager: nitinme